 or invest in a complete recovery kit and save some money.

 Unless you have a winch, this process will require an additional vehicle to do the pulling.
-To start, connect one end of your tow strap to a D-ring shackle on the stuck vehicle (do not use a tow ball for recovering!).
-Now connect the opposite end of the recovery strap to the D-ring on the vehicle doing the pulling.
+To start, connect one end of your tow strap or kinetic recovery rope to a D-ring shackle on the stuck vehicle (do not use a tow ball for recovering!).
+Now connect the opposite end of the recovery strap or kinetic rope to the D-ring on the vehicle doing the pulling.
 Have the vehicle begin pulling by slowly accelerating forwards.
 It is important to use a trusted tow / recovery strap with loops and no hooks.

 Tow Straps with hooks can snap and send the metal hook flying into the vehicle's windshield, and a similar thing happens with a tow ball.
 People have died.
 Don't do it!

 Cars are engineered to drive on the road, with the below terrain providing perfect traction.
 Mud and snow are soft and slippery, meaning reduced friction!
-There are a few things you might have on hand that can assist your car is getting the proper traction to get unstuck.
+There are a few things you might have on hand that can assist your car is getting the proper traction to get unstuck, the most effective being traction boards if you brought them.
 A few of these items are: